 Leadership and Collaborators

 The VLS is led by Drs.
 Roger A. Dixon and G. Peggy McFall.
 Dr. Dixon is the long-serving VLS Director and Principal Investigator.
-Dr. Dixon is the recipient of two consecutive terms of the prestigious NIH MERIT Award (2002-2007; 2007-2012) for VLS research.
-Dr. Stuart MacDonald (Associate Professor, UVictoria) is the Co-Investigator of the VLS.
-Dr. G. Peggy McFall (Research Associate, UAlberta) is the Assistant Director of the VLS.
+He is the recipient of two consecutive terms of the prestigious NIH MERIT Award and two Canada Research Chair awards.
+Dr. McFall (Research Associate, UAlberta) is the Assistant Director of the VLS.
 She has received multiple recognitions, including two outstanding research awards from the Canadian Consortium on Neurodegeneration in Aging.
 We gratefully acknowledge the expert contributions of our stellar panel of consultants and co-investigators.
 These include Drs.
 Kaarin Anstey (University of New South Wales and NeuRA Australia), Lars Bäckman (Karolinska Institutet, Sweden), Richard Camicioli (Medicine/Neurology, UAlberta), Ian Deary (University of Edinburgh, UK), Christopher Hertzog (Georgia Tech, USA), Scott Hofer (UVictoria), Jack McArdle (University of Southern California, USA), Stuart MacDonald (UVictoria), and Brent Small (University of South Florida, USA).